markgordon22/MAKE-YOUR-MARK/README.md

   Solution: Inserted a class of class="form-control" in all inputs of the form and also gave a pattern class of pattern="[0-9]{3}[0-9]{3}[0-9]{4}" to inform users the pattern of how to format the insertion of their phone number.
 I found this on [W3 schools](https://www.w3schools.com/bootstrap/bootstrap_ref_css_forms.asp)

+* Bug: navbar toggler floated below navbar brand.
+  Solution: decreased font-size of navbar brand which left room for navbar toggler to float top right of the navbar.

 # Deployment #

 **MAKE YOUR MARK** was built on gitpod with the use of git and github in order to host the repository.